Greek Sheet Pan Chicken Dinner (Easy Cleanup)

 Step 1: Prepare Ingredients

-Place the chicken thighs in a large mixing bowl.
+Place all the vegetables in a large bowl.

 Spread the marinated chicken thighs evenly on the pan.

-Ensure everything is in a single layer for even roasting.
+Ensure everything is in a single layer for even cooking.

-If not done, continue roasting for an additional 5-10 minutes.
+If needed, roast for an additional 5-10 minutes.

 Transfer the chicken and vegetables to a serving platter.